AlexCC93/readthedocs_test/docs/source/Nodes.rst

 - A node is a process that performs computation, communicates with other nodes, or both.
 - Typically responsible for specific tasks within a robotic system, such as controlling motors, processing sensor data, or implementing algorithms.
 - Each node can send and receive data from other nodes via topics, services, actions, or parameters.
-- Nodes play a crucial role in ROS2 applications, facilitating communication, computation, and modularity within robotic systems.
+- Nodes play a crucial role in ROS 2 applications, facilitating communication, computation, and modularity within robotic systems.

 .. image:: https://docs.ros.org/en/humble/_images/Nodes-TopicandService.gif
    :alt: The way nodes communicate through services and topics.

 Do not forget
 -------------
-Remember to have your environment properly setup.
-Perform the following, if the ROS2 package cannot be found when executing it:
+Remember to have the ROS 2 environment properly setup.
+Perform the following, if the ROS 2 package cannot be found when executing it:

 .. code-block:: console